davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 CPUs are not getting faster, but they are getting wider with hyper threading and multiple cores.
 Dual core on mobile parts, quad core on desktop parts, dozens of cores on server parts.
 Will this be the future of computer performance?
 Unfortunately not.

-Amdahl's law, named after the Gene Amdahl is a formula which gives the theoretical speedup in latency of the execution of a task at fixed workload that can be expected of a system whose resources are improved.
+Amdahl's law, named after the Gene Amdahl the designer of the IBM/360, is a formula which gives the theoretical speedup in latency of the execution of a task at fixed workload that can be expected of a system whose resources are improved.

 ![AmdahlsLaw](images/AmdahlsLaw.svg)